sweatylobster/grow/soil/plan.md

 3. OXYGEN
 4. WATER

-Bruce's work shows that PPFD drives the growth cycle.
-Yield is directly related to DLI.
-Furthermore, the relationship between efficiency and DLI is linear.
-We're left wondering, however, what the relation between PPFD and nutrient exhaustion is.
+It is well known that PPFD drives the growth cycle.
+However: what is the relation between PPFD and nutrient exhaustion is.
+We can only infer the rule from data

 That is: what quantities in soil are directly proportional to yield?
 The ratio of PPFD : H20 | C02 exhaustion is also entirely unknown.
 The most significant emendation of Bruce's work which lies to us to perform is:

 1. Quantifying soil constituents in SI units.
    1. noting that percentages eventually give grams,